 High school students in Washington state take the Smarter Balanced Assessment to find out whether they will be ready for college or a career once they graduate.
-For college-bound students, the assessment helps identify whether they are on track to go directly into college-level courses, or whether they might need remediation instead.
+For college-bound students, the assessment helps identify whether they are on track to go directly into college-level courses, or whether they might need additional course work to prepare.

-As a result of a statewide agreement among Washington’s public colleges and universities, high school students who score at college-ready levels 3 or 4 may use the Smarter Balanced score to enroll directly into college-level courses without taking a placement test.
+As a result of a statewide agreement among Washington’s public colleges and universities, high school students who score at college-ready levels 3 or 4 may use the Smarter Balanced score to enroll directly into college-level courses without taking additional placement tests.

 Students who do not score at a college-ready level on the assessments still have the opportunity to get college-ready while in high school with Bridge to College courses.
 Students who earn a B grade or above in a Bridge to College transition course are eligible for automatic placement into college-level courses at any community and technical college in Washington (and at Eastern Washington University).

 The transition courses and placement agreement:

 - Help high school graduates avoid needing to take and pay for pre-college courses and placement tests when they enter college.